 Volunteer with us

-By volunteering at Environmental Justice Australia, you gain experience in public interest environment law, and help use the law to seek justice for communities, our climate and nature.
-Volunteers also make an invaluable contribution to our work and how much we can do for the community.
+By volunteering with Environmental Justice Australia, you'll gain experience in public interest environment law, and help use the law to seek justice for communities, our climate and nature.

-Volunteers work one full day per week for a minimum of one semester.
 The next weekly volunteer placement program begins March 2024.

 Who should apply?